AydaFox/ayda-news-server/README.md

 ## About

-This is my personal Backend project to create and host a news API, similar in functionality to how sites like Reddit work.
+This is my personal back end project to create and host a news API, similar in functionality to how sites like Reddit work.

 ## How to Setup and Run Locally